fshowalter/movielog/reviews/beyond-the-black-rainbow-2010.md

 date: 2024-10-31
 ---

-Like his sophomore effort, <span data-imdb-id="tt6998518">_Mandy_</span>, writer-director Panos Cosmatos's debut feature crafts an immersive world overflowing with ominous atmosphere, but its threadbare narrative kept me at arm's length.
+The debut feature from <span data-imdb-id="tt6998518">_Mandy_</span> writer-director Panos Cosmatos crafts an immersive world overflowing with ominous atmosphere, but its threadbare narrative kept me at arm's length.

 Set in 1983, the story concerns the mysterious Arboria institute, a research facility promising “a happier you” through a blend of science and spirituality.
 Michael Rogers plays Dr. Nyle, a strangely detached man who runs the institute.